aws-amplify/amplify-js/docs/index.md

       excerpt: Discover our building blocks for frontend and mobile developers.
       cta: Read more
       url: '/media/developer_guide/index.html'
-    - title: API Referance
+    - title: API Reference
-      excerpt: API Referance for the library.
+      excerpt: API Reference for the library.
       cta: Read more
       url: '/api/index.html'
 ---